Joe Robinson (musician): Career

 He spent much of 2011 in the studio recording his third album featuring vocal bass material and a rhythm section Keith Carlock and Michael Rhodes bass.
-The first single, "Out Alive," was released in Australia on 2 December 2011 with the full CD "Let Me Introduce You" released through Australian label ABC on 20 January 2012.
+The first single, "Out Alive," was released in Australia on 2 December 2011 with the full CD Let Me Introduce You released through Australian label ABC on 20 January 2012.
 Robinson toured Australia to promote the release, including a five performances at the Woodford Folk Festival in late December 2011.

 In 2012, Robinson released the "Toe Jam" EP on which he wrote, produced and played most of the instruments.
 Upon completion of the EP, Joe and his two musicians, Sam Marks (drums) and Marcelo Bakos (bass guitar) toured the US, headlining shows in New York, Chicago, DC, and Boston.
 While in Boston, Joe gave a seminar at the prestigious Berklee College of Music.

 He returned to Australia in late 2012 for a series of headline dates and festivals, which included the Festival of the Sun in Port Maquarie, NSW.
 Robinson released his new EP through the independent distributor MGM to coincide with the tour.

 Robinson spent the majority of 2013 touring North America.
 Headlining clubs all over the North East, as well as stints in Texas and the West Coast.
-After a short headlining run in China and Japan, he spent most of the summer playing festivals, including Canada 's Ottawa Bluesfest (alongside The Black Keys and Dixie Chicks), Nashville's Live on the Green with Robert Randolph and Fender's celebration event leading up to the Eric Clapton Crossroads Guitar Festival at Madison Square Garden.
+After a short headlining run in China and Japan, he spent most of the summer playing festivals, including Canada's Ottawa Bluesfest (alongside The Black Keys and Dixie Chicks), Nashville's Live on the Green with Robert Randolph and Fender's celebration event leading up to the Eric Clapton Crossroads Guitar Festival at Madison Square Garden.

-In 2014, he released the "Gemini Vol.1" EP,.
+In 2014, he released the "Gemini Vol. 1" EP,.
 Although a strong vocal performance carries the EP, it is his driving guitar - a mix of blues, rock, jazz, and R&B all his own - that ties it to his previous releases.
 Robinson played almost every instrument on the self-produced EP, lending a level of intimacy to the album.

-Following up "Gemini Vol.2" was released 31 October 2015.
-Joe played all the instruments, produced and mixed the 4 song EP.
+Following up "Gemini Vol. 2" was released 31 October 2015.
+Joe Robinson played all the instruments, produced and mixed the 4 song EP.

 Touring extensively with his solo show in 2016, Robinson also collaborated with 'Guitar Army', a trio of triple threat guitar players, writers and singers; Robinson, Robben Ford and Lee Roy Parnell.